RarelyCharlie/rarelycharlie.github.io/_draft/editor.md

  4. Tap Edit at the bottom right of the list, and then tap the new bookmark.

- 5. Change the title to something sensible, like **7 Cups editor**
+ 5. Optionally change the title, perhaps to something like "Load 7 Cups editor"

  6. Long-tap the URL and choose Select All.

- 7. Paste the code, completely replacing the URL.
+ 7. Paste the line of code you copied, completely replacing the URL.

  8. On the keyboard, tap Done, and then Done in the list to cancel edit mode.